-Join Paul Taggart for an in-depth discussion in this video Executing the shoot for a photo story, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Executing the shoot for a photo story, part of Learning Photojournalism and Photo Essays.

 - Now that you've planned and scheduled your photo story,…it's time to go out on location and begin shooting.…It's essential to get a variety of different…kinds of images in order to keep your photo story dynamic.…I recommend you get detail shots, establishing shots,…action shots, portraits, and even some quiet moments…to really make it a full story,…something that's interesting.…What I'd like to do is show you one project…that I did, one sort of small story…on a Chinese restaurant in New York.…And just a quick note, this is kind of…an interesting project because, um,…it was just an assignment for a newspaper…and all they really needed was one image.…